Define ML Pipeline

 However, the command to run alone is not as interesting as its role within a

-files.
+outputs.
 We call all this a pipeline stage.
-Dependencies may include input files
+Dependencies may

 -d file.tsvshould be used to specify a dependency file or directory.
 The dependency can be a regular file from a repository or a data file.

--O file.tsv(upper case O) specifies a regular output file (not to be added to DVC).
+-O file.tsv(upper case O) specifies a simple output file (not to be added to DVC).